 Rouen Day Trip from Paris

 Rouen is a city also located in Normandy.
 It is most famous for its Notre Dame Cathedral, the Joan of Arc Tower, and the Gros Horloge, a gorgeous clock located in the Old Town.

 Rouen Cathedral is a stunning example of Gothic architecture and is the burial site of Richard the Lionheart!
 The Tour Jeanne d’Arc (Joan of Arc tower) is a monumental piece of history.

 Only this tower remains of the 13th-century castle where Joan of Arc was imprisoned in her last days.
-She was burnt at stake in Rouen in 1431.
+She was burnt at the stake in Rouen in 1431.

 Aside from the churches and Joan of Arc sites, the best thing to do in this city is to wander around, gawk at the endless beauty, and eat cheese.

 Rouen is a short 1½ hour train ride from Paris.
-But if you prefer to go on a guided tour, you can book it here.

 Senlis is a quaint medieval town that can easily be doable paired with a day trip to Château de Chantilly.
 If old-world French charm is what you’re after, Senlis is perfect.

 Popular things to do in Senlis include exploring the picturesque old town, walking along the city ramparts, and taking in the epic beauty of the cathedral.